Why You Need Queuing Theory Models for Capacity Planning

 From there, you can use queuing network models to process the data and make predictions.
 You’ll find out what would happen if, for instance, you add more users—or another application.
 And that means you can plan for the future—without impacting your systems to test changes.

 By solving queuing network models, you can be more strategic about:

 - Adding new applications

 - Providing service to customers

 That's exactly what we've done with Vityl Capacity Management.
-Powerful, sophisticated queuing theory underpins the capacity planning workflows to give you the power to capacity plan like a pro without needing to learn queuing theory.
+Powerful, sophisticated queuing theory underpins easy-to-use capacity planning workflows to help you do capacity planning.